davidafsilva/mvn-search-cli/README.md

 ```
 The supported formats are: 'table', 'mvn', 'buildr', 'ivy', 'grape', 'gradle', 'sbt', 'leiningen'. 'table' is the default output.

+The query supports all coordinates, classname and SHA-1 checksum:
+* g:group.identifier
+* a:artifact.identifier
+* v:version.identifier
+* l:classifier
+* p:packaging-type
+* fc:fully.classified.classname
+* c:classname
+* 1:hash

+These query parameters can be mixed together. if separated by the AND keyword, all
+parameters must be satisfied. e.g. "g:io.vertx AND a:vertx-core AND v:3.1.0"

 ## Examples
 Search for vertx artifacts:
 ```